HusseinReda/SysLibDetectorGem/README.md

 	]
 }
 ```
+This is a contributing request, which shall go through a manual reviewing process to make sure of its applicablity and correctness, and if so it will be added to the service available libraries.

 ***NOTE:** You can leave `version` field in `ruby_gems` attributes empty

 ***NOTE:** `platform` field in `libraries` attributes can be any of those: 'linux', 'osx' or 'windows'